dnbravo04/odin-recipes/README.md

-# odin-recipes
+# Recipes project

-2nd assignment from The Odin Project
+This current project is about making a recipes webpage using mostly HTML.
+This is the 2nd repository made for _The Odin Proyect_